Salvador Dalí: World War II

 The outbreak of World War II in September 1939 saw the Dalís in France.
-Following the German invasion, they were able to escape because on 20 June 1940 they were issued visas by Aristides de Sousa Mendes, Portuguese consul in Bordeaux, France.
+Following the German invasion, they sought refuge in Arcachon, renting Villa Salesse from Henry Calvé in late 1939.
+During this stay, Dalí utilised his "double-image" technique to paint Slave Market with the Disappearing Bust of Voltaire.
+On 20 June 1940, they were issued emergency visas by Aristides de Sousa Mendes, Portuguese consul in Bordeaux, France.
 They crossed into Portugal and subsequently sailed on the Excambion from Lisbon to New York in August 1940.
 Dalí and Gala were to live in the United States for eight years, splitting their time between New York and the Monterey Peninsula, California.

 Dalí spent the winter of 1940–41 at Hampton Manor, the residence of Caresse Crosby, in Caroline County, Virginia, where he worked on various projects including his autobiography and paintings for his upcoming exhibition.

 Dalí announced the death of the Surrealist movement and the return of classicism in his exhibition at the Julien Levy Gallery in New York in April–May 1941.
 The exhibition included nineteen paintings (among them Slave Market with the Disappearing Bust of Voltaire and The Face of War) and other works.
 In his catalog essay and media comments, Dalí proclaimed a return to form, control, structure and the Golden Section.
 Sales however were disappointing and the majority of critics did not believe there had been a major change in Dalí's work.

 On 2 September 1941, he hosted A Surrealistic Night in an Enchanted Forest in Monterey, a charity event which attracted national attention but raised little money for charity.

 The Museum of Modern Art held two major, simultaneous retrospectives of Dalí and Joan Miró from November 1941 to February 1942, Dalí being represented by forty-two paintings and sixteen drawings.
 Dalí's work attracted significant attention of critics and the exhibition later toured eight American cities, enhancing his reputation in America.